TerryJCZhang/BeyondMemorization/README.md

 - [Reproducibility and package management](#reproducibility-and-package-management)
 - [Contact and citation](#contact-and-citation)

+Overview: three parts

-**Overview:** This repository is organized into three self-contained parts.
-Each part is independently runnable and contains scripts, datasets, and notebooks needed to reproduce the associated analyses.
-The three parts are:
+This repository contains three self-contained parts.
+Each part includes the scripts, datasets and analysis used for the experiments described in the paper:

-1. Main experiment — month-wise QA synthesis and evaluation: a pipeline that retrieves arXiv papers, extracts LaTeX/theorems, synthesizes LaTeX-formatted question–answer pairs, and evaluates language models on those items.
+- Main experiment — month-wise QA synthesis and evaluation
-2. Validation experiment 1 — CLOZE using abstracts: a focused validation that generates cloze-style questions from paper abstracts and evaluates model performance on fill-in-the-blank tasks.
+- Validation experiment 1 — CLOZE using abstracts
-3. Validation experiment 2 — Perturbed LiveCodeBench: a controlled validation which applies perturbations to code problems and measures model robustness to those transformations.
+- Validation experiment 2 — Perturbed LiveCodeBench

-Below is a concise, reviewer-focused README organized around those three parts, with runnable examples and the locations of the most important scripts and outputs.
+The sections below list the core scripts, folder layout, and what each key file does.
+A small `MainResults-EvalLogMonthlyQA` archive contains archived evaluation logs and results from model runs.

 Prerequisites (short)